eetann/senpai.nvim/README.md

 💬You can chat with AI.<br/>
 <img width="1756" alt="chat" src="https://github.com/user-attachments/assets/e981ad2c-1d63-4f45-a30a-80885f557d26" />

+You can toggle the chat window with `:Senpai toggleChat`.

 ### chat help
 **You can open keymap help with `?`**.<br/>
 <img width="312" alt="keymap help for chat" src="https://github.com/user-attachments/assets/8ee2bf91-1602-4441-aedd-59875fe22a83" />